opifex/symfony/README.md

 └────────────────┘   └────────────────┘   └────────────────┘
 ```

-**Domain**: entities, exceptions and interfaces that do not have a specific implementation.
+**Domain**: business models, exceptions, and interfaces that define behavior but lack specific implementations.

-**Application**: services, events, listeners and other parts of the application that perform core and business logic.
+**Application**: services, events, listeners, and other components that handle core and business logic.

-**Infrastructure**: adapters, repositories and framework modules that provide low-level access to resources and 3rd-party libraries.
+**Infrastructure**: adapters, repositories, and framework modules that facilitate low-level access to resources and third-party libraries.

-**Presentation**: controllers, console commands, translations and views for interacting with the client.
+**Presentation**: controllers, console commands, translations, and views for client interaction.

 ## Documentation